 Assessors should consider the clarity of the goals, the chapter structure, the timetable for completion and progress to date, and the significance to the existing literature and field.
 They should provide an evaluation of the written work submitted and whether the work is presented in a scholarly and lucid manner.
 Assessors should also consider commenting on whether the student has presented evidence of being able to undertake research that provides new knowledge or understanding that is capable of advancing their field, will withstand peer review, and may be suitable for publication.
 Assessors should consider whether the student has developed a systematic acquisition and understanding of the substantial body of knowledge at the forefront of their field and a thorough understanding of the techniques for research needed for advanced academic enquiry.
-Furthermore, the student should show the capacity to design carry through and defend the thesis within three or at most four years.
-Finally, for non-native English speakers, the report should indicate the assessors' view of the student's ability to present and defend the work in English.
+Furthermore, the student should show the capacity to design, carry through, and defend the thesis within three or at most four years (pro-rata for part-time students).
+Finally, the report should indicate the assessors' view of the student's ability to present and defend the work in English.

-Significant differences of opinion between the assessors will be adjudicated by the Graduate Studies Committee, in consultation with the assessors and supervisors
+Significant differences of opinion between the assessors will be adjudicated by the Graduate Studies Committee, in consultation with the assessors.

-4.2.8 Criteria for Success
+6.3.6 Criteria for Success